Deportivo Cali: Dawn of the 21st century: ups and downs

-The beginning of a new era

-After the disappointing close to the season, Deportivo Cali decided to look for a new coach.
-On 13 December 2012, they signed Leonel Álvarez as their new head coach.
+After the disappointing close to the 2012 season, Deportivo Cali signed Leonel Álvarez as their new head coach on 13 December 2012.
 He led Deportivo Cali to the play-offs in both of the tournaments played in 2013, reaching the final of the Torneo Finalización, but losing it to Atlético Nacional.
 The first leg was played on home soil resulting in a scoreless draw, while the second leg ended in a 2–0 loss.
-Deportivo Cali would go on to win the 2014 Superliga Colombiana against the same rival, however, Álvarez was fired after a poor start in the 2014 Apertura.
+Deportivo Cali would go on to win the 2014 Superliga Colombiana against the same rival, however, Álvarez was fired after a poor start in the 2014 Apertura, while in the Copa Libertadores Deportivo Cali placed last in their group.
+Starting from that season, and with the promotion of Héctor Cárdenas to first team manager, the club focused on relying on players newly promoted from its youth ranks.

+2015–2021: Pecoso's kindergarten and the return of former champions

 In recent years, the club has become stronger with the formation of young players.
-In 2015, Cali won the Torneo Apertura and reached the quarterfinals of the Torneo Finalización with a squad formed mostly by youth footballers.
+In 2015, and with Fernando "Pecoso" Castro as head coach, Cali won the Torneo Apertura and reached the quarter-finals of the Torneo Finalización with a squad formed mostly by youth footballers promoted from the club's youth setup, which became known as El kínder del Pecoso (Pecoso's kindergarten).
 That year, the goalscorer of the team was 21-year old Harold Preciado with 25 goals, followed by 20-year old Rafael Santos Borré with 11 goals and 22-year old Miguel Murillo with 10 goals.
-Other notable young player is 22-year old Andrés Felipe Roa, who was called up for the senior team and played the Olympic Games play-off against United States along with his fellow mates Luis Manuel Orejuela and Kevin Balanta.
+Other notable young player in the campaign was 22-year old Andrés Felipe Roa, who scored Deportivo Cali's deciding goal in the league finals against Independiente Medellín and was called up for the senior team and also played the Olympic Games play-off against United States along with his fellow mates Luis Manuel Orejuela and Kevin Balanta.
 For the 2016 season, the average age of the squad was 22.8 with 17 players under 21.
-Deportivo Cali reached another final series in the 2017 Apertura tournament, once again losing to Atlético Nacional after winning the first leg 2–0 at their stadium and losing 5–1 in the return leg played in Medellín.
+However, the squad's youth played against them in the 2016 Copa Libertadores as the team crashed out of the competition in the group stage without winning a single match and being on the receiving end of thrashings in all of their away matches.
+Deportivo Cali reached another final series in the 2017 Apertura tournament, once again losing to Atlético Nacional after winning the first leg 2–0 at their stadium and losing 5–1 in the return leg played in Medellín, while in 2019 they were knocked out in the semifinal stage of both the Apertura and Finalización tournaments and lost the Copa Colombia finals to Independiente Medellín.